mtreece/r3/doc/HACKING.md

   are slated to be converted.
 Makefiles are, of course, the exception where required.

-* Generally speaking, braces should be used _even_ around a single-statement conditional.
+* Braces should be used _even_ around a single-statement conditional.
 It's great knowing that the language makes this optional, but in my experience, you will almost always need the flexibility of inserting extra statements in that conditional (e.g. temporary printf).
-It's a pain having to add and remove braces in those cases, so just leave them in.
+It's a pain having to add and then later remove braces when that happens, so leave them in.
 You'll thank me.

 Additional guidelines: